SoenkevL/EEGAnalyzer-SciCo/README.md

 ### 5. Inspecting the configuration file

 In order to process the files we use configuration files.
-An example of such a file can be found in *example/example_config_eeg.yaml* \
+An example of such a file can be found on github in *example/example_config_eeg.yaml* \
 Within the configuration file alot of parameters can be set which are important for the processing steps.
 This includes things like: Data folder, metric set, epoching, annotation usage and more.
 All parameters are described within the